rxcomm/encoDHer/README.md

 sending anonymously), the message can be dispatched to the alt.anonymous.messages newsgroup with the command:

     mixmaster -c 1 < message.asc

 where message.asc contains the encrypted message and plaintext headers.
-Note that you must have the mixmaster package installed and stats updated for this to work.
+Note that you must have the mixmaster https://github.com/crooks/mixmasterpackage installed and stats updated for this to work.
+Most linux flavors have this package available.

 To receive messages sent to you at a.a.m using a DH key of yours, you can execute the command:

-encodher.py -h
+    encodher.py --fetch-aam

 This will fetch and decrypt all a.a.m messages for each of the keys in your database.